 Providing quick, quality estimates for roofing projects is an important part of any roofer’s job.

 Good-better-best pricing is effective and profitable.
+In fact, 62% of high-profitability roofing companies use this method.
 But what is it, and how can software for roofers will help you make good-better-best estimates?
 Let’s dive in!

 What Is a Good-Better-Best Estimate?